COVID-19 and the Christmas Bird Count

 Christmas Bird Count information and instructions

-Counting while driving back roads Do a tally on a sheet of paper for the total number of birds you see example; you see 3 ravens and 2 magpies Your count would be 3 ravens. and 2 magpies Now you notice a roadkill stop and watch what comes in maybe 5 magpies come in a raven and another crow Crows 4 magpies 5 ravens 1 then you drive further and see 2 more magpies add that to the tally now magpies are 7.
+Counting while driving back roads Do a tally on a sheet of paper for the total number of birds you see -example; you see 3 ravens and 2 magpies Your count would be 3 ravens. and 2 magpies Now you notice a roadkill, stop and watch what comes in.
+Maybe 5 magpies and a raven come in .
+Your count now magpies 7 ravens 4 .
+You drive further and see 2 more magpies add that to the tally now magpies are 9.
 You will have many magpies by the end of your tally.
-Note if retracing the same road Counting when retracing census route: If a group needs to retrace their path along a census route, birds should not be recounted.
+Sometime you will retracing the same road while surveying your route .
+If a group needs to retrace their path along a census route, birds should not be recounted.
 However, if other species or new individuals of the same species are encountered, they should be included in the census results.
-For instance, if you walk down a trail and see 10 robins on the way in, then retrace your steps, seeing 15 robins and a crow on the way back, your tally would be 15 robins and 1 crow.
+For instance, if you walk down a trail and see 10 robins on the way in, then retrace your steps, seeing 15 robins and a shrike on the way back, your tally would be 15 robins and 1 shrike.
 Then just add that to the total tally

-Feeder watchers: Please remember that, for birds coming to feeders, it is the highest number of individuals seen and heard at one time that should contribute to the total number for that species.
+Feeder watchers: Please remember that you do not tally birds coming to feeders, it is the highest number of individuals seen and/or heard at one time that should contribute to the total number for that species.
 Feeder watchers should look for the maximum number of each species visible (or within earshot) at any one time as their maximum count.
 They should not keep adding chickadees for their entire watch period.
 It is best to have a couple people count together is you have large flocks of chickadees or red polls.

 If doing a feeder watch at your home for more than 30 minutes count the birds as a feeder watch, keeping separate from your tally count.
 If watching a feeder in a yard as you are driving a route do a maximum observed count and add it to your tally.
 You can stop along your driving route where and as long as you need.
 Don’t trespass on private property, be aware that some people may stop you and ask if you are lost or need directions - just introduce yourself and explain.